 Involvement in the business side of healthcare changes the landscape of the industry and helps you make an impact on a large scale.
 Learn about this side of the healthcare profession by visiting Discover Health Admin.

 Nurses comprise the largest single component of hospital staff, are the primary providers of hospital patient care, and deliver most of the nation's long-term care.
-A complete list of schools of nursing allows you to search by location and program.
+A complete list of schools of nursing allows you to search by location and program, and the Degree Program Guide explains the various types of nursing degrees.

 The Bachelor of Science degree in nursing is the critical first step for a career in professional nursing.
 The American Association of Colleges of Nursing (AACN) and other leading nursing organizations recognize the BSN degree as the minimum educational requirement for professional nursing practice.
 Students seeking an RN to BSN online degree program (must already have an RN degree to qualify) can review program options here.